 The government-wide financial statements are designed to provide readers with a broad overview of AHML's finances, in a manner similar to a private-sector business.
-The focus of the Statement of Net Position presents information on all of AHML's assets and liabilities, with the difference between the two reported as net position.
+The focus of the Statement of Net Position presents information on all of AHML's assets, deferred outflows of resources, liabilities and deferred inflows of resources, with the difference between these reported as net position.
 This statement combines and consolidates governmental fund's current financial resources (short-term spendable resources) with capital assets and long-term obligations using the accrual basis of accounting and economic resources measurement focus.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of AHML is improving or deteriorating.